tsunami416604/azure-docs.hu-hu/articles/cognitive-services/Bing-Entities-Search/quickstarts/entity-sdk-python-quickstart.md

     from msrest.authentication import CognitiveServicesCredentials
     ```

-2. Hozzon létre egy változót az előfizetési kulcshoz, és hozza létre az ügyfelet egy új `CognitiveServicesCredentials` objektum létrehozásával.
+2. Create a variable for your subscription key, and instantiate the client by creating a new `CognitiveServicesCredentials` object with it.

     ```python
     subscription_key = "YOUR-SUBSCRIPTION-KEY"
     client = EntitySearchAPI(CognitiveServicesCredentials(subscription_key))
     ```

-## <a name="send-a-search-request-and-receive-a-response"></a>Keresési kérelem küldése és válasz fogadása
+## <a name="send-a-search-request-and-receive-a-response"></a>Send a search request and receive a response

-1. Keresési kérelem küldése Bing Entity Searchhoz `client.entities.search()` és keresési lekérdezéssel.
+1. Send a search request to Bing Entity Search with `client.entities.search()` and a search query.

     ```python
     entity_data = client.entities.search(query="Gibralter")
     ```

-2. Ha entitásokat adott vissza, `entity_data.entities.value` Konvertáljon egy listára, és nyomtassa ki az első eredményt.
+2. If entities were returned, convert `entity_data.entities.value` to a list, and print the first result.
     ```python
     if entity_data.entities.value: